 - The commit contract is created and has becomes active

 - When the commit contract becomes active, an email is automatically sent to the email id provided while creating the contract.
-Using this email, a master organization needs to be created first.
+Using this email, a Provider organization needs to be created first.
 It can take upto 30 minutes sometimes to be received after the commit contract becomes active.

 - Click on the onboarding email to login to VMware Cloud services console

 - Confirm the commit contract to be associated with this organization.
-The commit contract associated with the master organization cannot be changed at a later time.
+The commit contract associated with the Provider organization cannot be changed at a later time.
 If there was a fund account associated with this user, it will be displayed for informational purposes only.

 - Country and zip code are required fields